NatLabRockies/SAM/doc/source/electricity-rates-and-load/electricity_purchases.rst

 The options on the Electricity Purchases page determine how front-of-meter projects pay for electricity required by the system when it is not generating electricity, such as to charge batteries, meet photovoltaic inverter night-time loads, or meet concentrating solar power or industrial process heat parasitic loads for freeze protection and other equipment.

 The cost of purchasing electricity is treated as a tax-deductible operating expense in the project :doc:`cash flow <../results/cashflow>`.
-You can explore the cost details in the :doc:`electricity bill results <utility_bill_results>`.
+You can explore the cost details in the :doc:`electricity bill results <electricity_bill_results>`.

 Electricity Purchases
 ~~~~~~~~~~~~~~~~~~~~~